exograph/exograph/docs/docs/deployment/flyio.md

 Exograph has a dedicated command to work with Fly.io.
 It will:

 - Configure a `fly.toml` file
-- Create two Docker files: `Dockerfile.fly` and `Dockerfile.fly.builder` (the latter is used to simplify secrets management)
+- Create two Docker files: `Dockerfile.fly`
 - Provide deployment instructions

 It offers several options to customize the deployment, and you can learn more by running `exo deploy fly --help`.